mathjax/MathJax-docs/output/linebreaks.rst

-In addition, version 4 introduces a new non-standard ``\breakAlign`` macro that can be used to set the vertical alignment for the various cells, rows, or columns in the alignment.
+In addition, version 4 introduces a new non-standard ``\breakAlign`` macro that can be used to set the vertical alignment for the various cells, rows, or columns in an alignment.
 The format is ``\breakAlign{type}{align}``, where ``type`` is one of ``c``, ``r``, or ``t``, indicating whether the alignment is for the single cell in which it occurs, the row in which it occurs, or for the entire table,